alexmitrani/Repeatr/README.md

 |margin walker          |         2|1989-06-15  |           6| 0.6118652|      0.744|
 |furniture              |        10|2001-10-15  |           3| 0.5548548|      0.734|

 Although many of the ratings are similar in magnitude, there are clearly some differences.
-There is more variation in the ratings that have been calculated using the FLS data compared to the RYM ratings, and the lowest FSL ratings are considerably lower than the lowest RYM ratings.
+There is more variation in the ratings that have been calculated using the FLS data compared to the RYM ratings, and the lowest FLS ratings are considerably lower than the lowest RYM ratings.
 Differences such as these were to be expected.
-The FSL ratings were calculated in a consistent way, based largely on the real choices of the band regarding which songs to play at shows, and the band actually played the songs they chose to a live audience!
+The FLS ratings were calculated in a consistent way, based largely on the real choices of the band regarding which songs to play at shows, and the band actually played the songs they chose to a live audience!
 The RYM ratings were from larger groups of people, not necessarily the same people in each case, who were simply expressing how much they liked or disliked the music, with no restrictions and no consequences.

 ## The End